parrt/msds692/notes/selenium.md

 ## Launching a Chrome Browser

-Here is the boilerplate code that launches a chrome browser to the Google search page, waits 5 seconds, and then closes the browser.
+Here is the boilerplate code that launches a chrome browser to the Google search page, waits for a keypress, and then closes the browser.

 ```python
 import time